~ SWEET PEPPER Seeds ~

 'Amy' Sweet Hungarian Wax Pepper (Pale Yellow)

 This is a sweet type of what is known as a Hungarian Wax pepper.
 It is an early variety, making lots of pale yellow-white sweet peppers.
 This type of pepper is traditionally grown in central Europe.

 You do find seeds for this type of pepper offered sometimes in the UK, but usually a hot version, called Hot Hungarian Wax.
-This sweet version we have here is really great but very hard to find, and we are really happy to be able to offer it again.
+This sweet version we have here is really great but hard to find, and we are really happy to be able to offer it again.

 The beautiful fruit have a wide, pointed cone shape and are extremely tasty.
-Very productive (you may need to stake the plants or the weight of fruit can pull them over!) and good fresh in salads or used in cooked dishes.
+Very productive (you may need to stake the plants or the weight of fruit can pull them over!) and good fresh in salads or used in cooked dishes, with a distinctive flavour.

 Sweet and productive, pick when pale yellowy-white